-Eating raw shellfish, especially oysters, may put you at risk for
+Eating raw shellfish, especially oysters, may put you at risk for hepatitis A.

 It is possible that the main title of the report Hepatitis B is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.